thephpleague/fractal/README.md

 This is still in concept stage, and these issues are left to explore:

-- [X] Should Transformers be called Presenters?
+- [X] Should Processors be called Presenters?
 (Went with Transformers)
 - [X] Simplify the assosciation of nested items.
 Move to a register method?
 - [ ] Switch return array to use instance properties in `transform()`
 - [ ] Implement HATEOAS/HAL links